phonkee/go-swag/README.md

     // Define all available headers
     swag.Headers(
-        swag.Header("X-Rate-Limit-Limit").Description("The number of allowed requests in the current period").Type("integer"), ),
+        swag.Header("X-Rate-Limit-Limit").Description("The number of allowed requests in the current period").Type(swag.Integer), ),

     // provide all available responses